Andresfgomez970/From-Altazimutal-Image-to-Ecuatorial-with-Three-Points/README.md

 ### Prerequisites

-To run this program you only need to have installed the folowing libaries of python:
+To run this program you only need to have installed the folowing libaries of python: matplotlib.pyplot, matplotlib.cm, scipy.misc and numpy.

--matplotlib.pyplot
--matplotlib.cm
--scipy.misc
--numpy

 ## Running the the program